hansmohob/pdo/README.md

-# ENT303 Workshop: Use Terraform to Build Microsoft Infrastructure on AWS (2 hour)
+# ENT303 Workshop: Use Terraform to Build Microsoft Infrastructure on AWS (2 hours)
 This code is used by an AWS workshop showing customers how to build Microsoft infrastructure on AWS with Terraform.

 ## Providers